paldhous/ucb/2017/dataviz/md_raw/class4.md

 Version control was invented for programmers working on complex coding projects.
 But it is good practice for any project -- even if all you are managing are versions of a simple website, or a series of spreadsheets.

-This tutorial borrows from the [Workflow and GitHub](https://newmedia.report/classes/coding/2016/workflow-and-github/) lession in Jeremy Rue's [Advanced Coding Interactives](https://newmedia.report/classes/coding/2016/) class -- see the further reading links below.
+This tutorial borrows from the [Workflow and GitHub](https://newmedia.report/classes/coding/2017/workflow-and-github/) lession in Jeremy Rue's [Advanced Coding Interactives](https://newmedia.report/classes/coding/2017/) class -- see the further reading links below.

 ### Introducing Git, GitHub and GitHub Desktop

 The version control software we will use is called **[Git](https://git-scm.com/)**.
 It is installed automatically when you install and configure **[GitHub Desktop](https://desktop.github.com/)**.
 GitHub Desktop is a point-and-click GUI that allows you to manage version control for local versions of projects on your own computer, and sync them remotely with **[GitHub](https://github.com/)**.
 GitHub is a social network, based on Git, that allows developers to view and share one another's code, and collaborate on projects.

-Even if you are working on a project alone, it is worth regularly synching to GitHub.
+Even if you are working on a project alone, it is worth regularly syncing to GitHub.
 Not only does this provides a backup copy of the entire project history in the event of a problem with your local version, but GitHub also allows you to host websites.
 This means you can go straight from a project you are developing to a published website.
 If you don't already have a personal portfolio website, you can host one for free on GitHub.

 ### The files we will use today

 Download the files for this session from [here](data/week4.zip), unzip the folder and place it on your desktop.
-It contains the following folders and files:
+It contains the following files:

 `index.html` `index2.html` Two simple webpages, which we will edit and publish on GitHub.
-`css` `fonts` `js` Folders with files to run the Bootstrap web framework.

 ### Some terminology